Minocrisy/YOGI/README.md

 1. Select the desired tab for the type of generation you want (Chat, Image, Vision, Audio, etc.).
 2. Choose a model from the dropdown menu.
-3. Enter your prompt or upload an image as required.
+3. Enter your prompt or upload a file/image/audio as required.
 4. Click the generate button to receive the AI-generated response.

+### Chat

+The chat feature now supports multiple input types:
+1. Text: Type your message in the input field.
+2. File: Click the file button to upload and send a text file.
+3. Image: Click the image button to upload and send an image file.
+4. Voice: Click the voice button to record and send an audio message.

 ### Vision Analysis